BoiseState-AdaptLab/adapt-lidar-tools/lidarFullW_Alpha/scripts/README.md

     -p path-name: Writes all output files to the spacified path from the working directory

-<b>Note: For the comparison heatmap, green and blue denote that one tif file had data while another did not
+<b>Note: For the comparison heatmap, green and blue denote that one tif file had data while the other did not
       For the gradient, white represents small differences while black represents large differences</b>
 </pre>